aisdigital/orp/README.md

             .start();

     ...

+    @Override
+    public ORPActivity getInstance() {
+        return this;
     }
   }
+}
 ```
+One important thing, the activity must also implement getInstance in order to properly load the variables annotated.

 Furthermore, to retrieve the object passed in the destination activity you just need to put the `@DestinationExtraObject` on the respective field.
 Also, you must use the `super.onCreate(savedInstanceState, this)` method in order to load and fullfill the fields.